 Do you plan to make any changes to the business?

 So let’s say that you’re happy with the way the business makes money and there’s a legitimate reason why the previous owner wants to sell it.
 In a case like this, you can generally just move into the business, take over it and then start making passive income.
+We would definitely equip you with the list of best passive income apps available out there.
 However, if you’re looking to improve the small business then you’ll need to devise a plan or strategy to assist with it.

 The problem with trying to make changes is that you might ruin something that the customers currently enjoy.
 For example, if you’re taking over a restaurant then you might want to stick with current recipes unless you’re planning a complete refresh to suit your vision.
 If it already gets regular customers then you’ll want to try and stick with their current services to ensure you don’t alienate loyal visitors.